Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 - feedback on how well your designs work for users

-- helpful insight into usability issues with layout, functionality and content
+- helpful insight into usability issues related to layout, functionality and content

-You’ll have done enough research when you’re confident that your design solutions will meet the needs of your users, including those with support and access needs.
+You’ll have done enough research when you’re confident that your design solutions will meet the needs of your users, including those with disabilities and support needs.

 You may also find these guides useful: